rizinorg/rz-hexagon/README.md

 # Prerequisites

+### Requirements

+- For formatting we need `clang-format-13`.
+If it is not available on your distribution, you can install it from https://apt.llvm.org/.
+- Python requirements are in `requirements.txt`
+### Hexagon Target Description

-We take all the information about the Hexagon instructions and operands from the LLVM target description.
+We take all the information about the Hexagon instructions and operands from the many LLVM target description files.
-There are a lot of source files, which describe the Hexagon architecture.

 Luckily there is a tool which combines all the information of those files into one `.json` file which we name `Hexagon.json`.
 So `Hexagon.json` will hold all information about the Hexagon instructions and operands.